Design history · Iconic works

 Design principles

-“I wanted to simplify, and by taking a bite out of the side, it prevented the apple from looking like a cherry.” — Rob Janoff, interview 2009
+“I wanted to simplify, and by taking a bite out of the side, it prevented the apple from looking like a cherry.” — Rob Janoff, 2009

 Key works (variations)